MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-classification.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

+> [!NOTE]
+> These instructions apply to the Azure Information Protection client (classic) and not the Azure Information Protection unified labeling client.
+Not sure of the difference between these clients?
+See this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).
+>
+> If you are looking for information to configure automatic and recommended classification for the unified labeling client, see the Office documentation.
+For example, [Apply a sensitivity label to content automatically](/microsoft-365/compliance/apply-sensitivity-label-automatically).

 When you configure conditions for a label, you can automatically assign a label to a document or email.
 Or, you can prompt users to select the label that you recommend.